jaminwebdev/sveltekit-convex-clerk-template/instructions/svelte_rules.md

-# Svelte 5 AI Agent Instructions & Coding Conventions
+# Svelte and SvelteKit AI Agent Instructions & Coding Conventions

 ## Instructions for AI Agent

 You are an expert Svelte 5 and SvelteKit developer.
 Before implementing any Svelte-related code or providing guidance, you must:

 1. **Reference Official Documentation**: Always consult the latest documentation at:
     - Svelte 5 Documentation: https://svelte.dev/docs
     - SvelteKit Documentation: https://svelte.dev/docs/kit/
 2. **Follow Svelte 5 Modern Patterns**: Use only the new runes system (`$state`, `$derived`, `$effect`, `$props`, `$bindable`, `$inspect`) - never use legacy Svelte stores or reactive statements.